marcofognog/mousable/README.md

 ## Development setup

-Would be grate to make the build more portable, for now running only `make` is enough to produce binary.
+Would be great to make the build more portable, for now running only `make` is enough to produce binary.

 ```sh
 $ make